-Alexa joined the Centre of Research & Policy in 2019 and is involved in the evaluation of a variety of local office programs, and provides support to JHSO’s research projects.
-She holds a BSc in Psychology from Royal Holloway, University of London and an MSc in Countering Organised Crime and Terrorism from University College London.
-During her graduate studies, she focused on researching the ‘leakage’ of lone-actor terrorists.
-Alexa previously worked at a social enterprise in the U.K., focused on countering violent extremism in the online space.
+Hannah joined the Centre of Research & Policy in 2020 and is involved in the evaluation of a variety of local office programs and provides support to current research projects.
+She holds a B.A. in Psychology from Wilfrid Laurier University and a Research Analyst Post-Graduate Certificate from Humber College.
+During her post-graduate studies, she focused her research on the policies surrounding drug related harm-reduction throughout various jurisdictions.
+Hannah was previously an intern at the Centre.

 Research & Evaluation Specialist